About the Journal

 Publishing with the JJS: With the exception of specifically invited papers by guest contributors, all articles published in the JJS are peer-reviewed.
+Authors will never be charged any fee to submit or publish a manuscript through the Journal of Juvenilia Studies.
 We welcome submissions on all aspects of juvenilia studies; most of the articles we publish are in 6000 words in length or thereabouts, but we also publish shorter papers (in the 3000-word range) and book reviews.
 We welcome queries from prospective authors.
 Please see Announcements for submission deadlines; please see Submissions for more detailed guidelines.
 For queries about articles, contact the Editor, Lesley Peterson (firstname.lastname@example.org); for queries about reviews, contact the Review Editor, Donna Couto (email@example.com).
 The editors encourage queries from authors who are interested in submitting an article or a review.

 Open Access Policy: This journal provides immediate open access to all content in order to support the exchange of knowledge and the creation of new knowledge.

 Copyright Notice: The Creative Commons Attribution-Noncommercial-No Derivatives 4.0 International license applies to all works published by the JJS, and authors will retain copyright of their work.